 The debate and protests around the Middlesex events should be harnessed to address some of these issues.
 And if it were found to be the case that the higher education funding formula is driving the humanities out of smaller universities, then perhaps that should be revisited.
 However, we should not be seduced by the thought that every university must teach and research every subject; or that once a subject portfolio is established, it can never be altered.

 The question that remains, however, is how we can ensure that across the system as a whole the different subject areas are adequately distributed.
 This is the kind of role that governments or their agencies ten to think they ought to have.
-Most universities would disagree; but for their disagreement to persuasive, they need to show that they are alive to this and are tackling it.Explore posts in the same categories: higher education, university comment below, or link to this permanent URL from your own site.
+Most universities would disagree; but for their disagreement to persuasive, they need to show that they are alive to this and are tackling it.higher education, university comment below, or link to this permanent URL from your own site.